avara1986/ardy/docs/awsdocs.rst

 Code Examples
 =============

-To start working with AWS lambda I recommend you read this pages or do some lab:
+To start working with AWS Lambda I recommend reading these pages or doing some labs:

 Documentation